Foundation for Aboriginal Affairs: Origins and early days

 The Foundation for Aboriginal Affairs grew out of the Aboriginal-Australian Fellowship, whose membership comprised both Aboriginal and non-Aboriginal people, including Pearl Gibbs, Joyce Clague, and Faith Bandler.
 It was established at a time when many Aboriginal people, or Kooris, were moving from the country to the city.
 At the time, the only completely Aboriginal organisation at the time was the Aborigines Progressive Association, also based in Sydney.

 The organisation's establishment was planned from 1963, founded by Aboriginal men Bill Geddes and Ted Noffs (a Methodist and Uniting Church minister and social activist of German descent), working with activists Ken Brindle and Charles Perkins.
 A non-Aboriginal woman, Myrtle Cox, was also involved in its establishment.
 Noffs became chairman and Perkins and Brindle vice-chairman of the organisation.
+Wiradjuri nurse Isobelle Mary Ferguson, daughter of William (Bill) Ferguson (co-founder of the Aborigines Progressive Association in 1937) was honorary secretary in 1963–4.

 The original name of the organisation was Aboriginal Affairs Association; the name was changed to Foundation for Aboriginal Affairs at a meeting on 1 July 1964.
 Its first offices were in the Wayside Chapel, founded by Reverend Noffs in 1964.

-A big fund-raising drive in December 1964 raised over ₤80,000 for Aboriginal Affairs and the Aboriginal Children's Advancement Society, with the NSW Government giving an additional ₤10,000 for the organisation.
+A big fund-raising drive in December 1964 raised over A£80,000 for Aboriginal Affairs and the Aboriginal Children's Advancement Society, with the NSW Government giving an additional A£10,000 for the organisation.
 This allowed them to buy a new building at 810–812 George Street, Sydney in 1965.

 It was originally intended to be non-religious and non-political, but later became involved in the push for community control by Aboriginal people.
 It was nicknamed "the Foundo".
 Others involved in the running of the Foundo were Chicka Dixon, Harry Williams (who were mostly involved in running the various services offered by the organisation), Gary Foley and Joyce Clague, who became more prominent activists over time.
 Thelma Bate acted as treasurer at some time during the 1960s.

 Perkins, who became manager in 1965 and retained that position until 1969, worked full-time for the organisation after graduating from Sydney University in 1966, working 10-hour days on a low wage, and travelling around the country.
 He disagreed with several of the white executives, feeling that they could not understand Indigenous issues, and that some of them were motivated by personal gain.
 This led to disputes in meetings, in which the white executives accused Perkins of being too emotional.
 Perkins worked with businesses to encourage them to employ Aboriginal people who may not yet have acquired necessary skills.

 In August 1966, the foundation requested support from the New South Wales Government, as it was running at a loss after paying wages, rates, taxes, and administration expenses.
 The vice-president, D. R. Moore, said that Aboriginal people who found themselves in trouble would not go to government-run organisations for welfare, and needed the support of the new foundation.